 It is important that the treat is consumed quickly.
 If necessary, break the sardines into smaller pieces and offer a small bite at a time.

 Other freeze dried meats can be a hit too, and a little easier to find.
-Vital Essentials makes a line of many flavors of freeze-dried treats that can be found on both Chewy and Amazon.
-It would be best to order a few different ones and find out what your cat likes best.
+PureBites and Vital Essentials make a line of many flavors of freeze-dried treats that are easy to get.
+We recommend getting a variety pack to start with and see what your cat likes best.
+Try the liver and heart varieties as a way to add in some extra nutrients.

 If the freeze-dried foods aren't exciting your cats, try Ziwi Peak cat or dog food.
 Ziwi Peak products are air dried, not freeze dried.
 It results in a slightly different texture - one that may be more pleasing to your cat.
 The nice thing about using Ziwi Peak food as treats is that it isn't overfilled with some of the ingredients that may be found in morsels that are made specifically as treats.